 2. Bad hard drive; disk errors creating delays.

-Solution: test and repair or replace the hard drive.
+Solution: test the entire drive and repair disk errors or replace the hard drive if there are uncorrectable errors.

 3. Low performance CPU.